 Not only will the name continuously remind you and the people around you of that person, of their humanity, and of the sacrifices they made to make the world a better place, but it may just inspire people to do better.

 A good, strong name can make a big statement.
-One reminding us of how respect and tolerance are more than just ideals.
+One reminds us of how respect and tolerance are more than just ideals.

 Here is a list of a few strong, fierce females: